mr-aust1n/milestone-project-one/TESTING.md

 ![screenshot](documentation/browser/lighthouse.png) | ![screenshot](documentation/browser/lighthouse_errors.png) | Few warnings about best practices |

 - I am able to ignore these as I can not get HTTPS on github pages.
-- The second warning was that my google video was using 3rd party coockies and after checking the internet, there is not much I can do about this.

 ## User Story Testing